octavio-oi/Frontend-Mentor-Challenges-Complete/challenges/nft-preview-card-component/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - NFT preview card component solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 ## Table of contents